Early Intervention and Prevention

 Overcoming Violence Curriculum

-Ten years after launching the revolutionary Understanding Violence curriculum, Suffolk County District Attorney Daniel F. Conley introduced Overcoming Violence — an accessible, engaging, and yet compelling teaching tool that provides early prevention through education.
+Ten years after launching the revolutionary Understanding Violence curriculum, the Suffolk County District Attorney’s office introduced Overcoming Violence — an accessible, engaging, and yet compelling teaching tool that provides early prevention through education.
 It features first-hand testimonial from individuals who were actively engaged in, or became victims of, gun and gang related violence.
 The video is presented as part of a discussion series led by prosecutors, victim witness advocates, and others.

 To date, the curriculum has been disseminated throughout dozens of Suffolk County schools, with experienced prosecutors meeting with small and mid-sized groups of schoolchildren to explain the ramifications of violence for offenders and victims.